Xerocomus subtomentosus: Similar species

 The rare European species Xerocomus silwoodensis, described as new to science in 2007, is similar in appearance to X. subtomentosus.
 It can be distinguished from the latter in the field by the darker reddish-brown tones of the cap and its preference for associating with Populus trees.
 It has white flesh that becomes yellow-tinged on exposure to air.
-Xerocomus chrysonemus has bright yellow flesh and mycelium.
-Xerocomus ferrugineus is found under conifers and also has yellow mycelium.

-Also somewhat similar are Boletus chrysenteron, B. citriniporus, and B. edulis.
+X. chrysonemus has bright yellow flesh and mycelium while X. ferrugineus is found only under conifers and also has yellow mycelium.
+Also similar are X. chrystenteron, X. mendocinensis, X. truncatus, Boletus chrysenteron, B. citriniporus, and B. edulis.

 Distribution and habitat

 Xerocomus subtomentosus occurs in autumn in forests throughout Eurasia, North America and Australia and forming a mycorrhizal relationship with a wide range of hardwood and conifer trees.
 It has been recorded from the vicinity of Tangier in Morocco, growing under cork oak (Quercus suber).
 It is associated with bilberry and other evergreen shrubs of the heath family Ericaceae.